-Incident Being Reported: Procedure Institution Will Follow: Evidentiary Standard Stalking Institution will assess immediate safety needs of complainant; Institution will assist complainant with contacting local police if complainant requests AND provide complainant with contact information for local police department; Stalking cases are referred to the Director of Student and Judicial Affairs and adjudicated using the preponderance of the evidence standard.
-If the stalking is sexually based, it may fall under the institution's Sexual Misconduct Procedure and if so, would be referred to the Title IX Institution will provide written instructions on how to apply for Protective Order; Institution will provide written information to complainant on how Coordinator and adjudicated under the institution's Sexual Misconduct and Civil Rights Grievance and Investigation.
-Procedures using the preponderance of the evidence to preserve evidence; 5.
-Institution will assess the need to implement interim or long-term protective measures to protect the complainant, if appropriate; standard.
-Institution will provide a "No trespass" (PNG) and/or "No Contact" directive to accused party if deemed appropriate; Institution will provide student victims with financial related services.
-Dating Violence Institution will assess immediate safety needs of complainant; Institution will assist complainant with contacting local police if complainant requests AND provide complainant with contact information for local police department; Dating Violence cases are referred to the Director of Student and Judicial Affairs and adjudicated using the preponderance of the evidence standard.
-If the dating violence incident is sexually based, it may fall under the institution's Sexual Misconduct Procedure and if so, Institution will provide written instructions on how to apply for Protective Order; would be referred to the Title IX Coordinator and adjudicated under the institution's Sexual Misconduct and Civil Rights Institution will provide written information to complainant on how to preserve evidence; Grievance and Investigation Procedures using the preponderance of the evidence Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate; standard.
-6. Institution will provide a "No trespass" (PNG) and/or a "No Contact" directive to accused party if deemed appropriate Institution will provide student victims with financial related services.
+Incident Being Reported: Procedure Institution Will Follow: E videntiary Standard Stalking safety needs of complainant; 2.
+Institution will assist complainant with contacting local police if complainant requests AND provide complainant with contact information for local police Directo Affairs prepon standar sexuall the institution in the institution will assist complainant preport in the institution will assist complainant preport in the institution in the in g cases are referred to the r of Student and Judicial and adjudicated using the derance of the evidence rd.
+If the stalking is y based, it may fall under titution's Sexual duct Procedure and if so, be referred to the Title IX instructions on how to apply for Protective Order; 4.
+Institution will provide written information to complainant on how under t Miscon Grievar Proced nator and adjudicated he institution's Sexual duct and Civil Rights nce and Investigation.
+Jures using the derance of the evidence to preserve evidence; standard 5.
+Institution will assess the need to implement interim or long-term protective measures to protect the complainant, if appropriate; rd.
+6. Institution will provide a "No trespass" (PNG) and/or "No Contact" directive to accused party if deemed appropriate; 7.
+Institution will provide student victims with financial related services.
+Dating Violence safety needs of complainant; 2.
+Institution will assist complainant with contacting local police if complainant requests AND provide complainant with contact information for local police referred and Judical adjudical preponstandariant with contact fall und Violence cases are d to the Director of Student dicial Affairs and lated using the derance of the evidence rd.
+If the dating violence t is sexually based, it may ler the institution's Sexual duct Procedure and if so, 3.
+Institution will provide written instructions on how to apply for Protective Order: would be coordinated as a contract with the contract with the coordinated as a contract with the c pe referred to the Title IX nator and adjudicated he institution's Sexual duct and Civil Rights 4.
+Institution will provide written Grieval information to complainant on how to preserve evidence; prepon nce and Investigation ures using the derance of the evidence 5.
+Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate; iu.
+6. Institution will provide a "No trespass" (PNG) and/or a "No Contact" directive to accused party if deemed appropriate 7.
+Institution will provide student victims with financial related services.

+Domestic Violence

-6 · · · · · · · · · · · · · · · · · · · Domestic Violence 1.
-Institution will assess immediate safety needs of complainant; Domestic Violence Cases are referred to the Director of Student 3.
-Institution will assist complainant with contacting local police if complainant requests AND provide complainant with contact information for local police department; Institution will provide written instructions on how to apply for Protective Order Institution will provide written information to complainant on how and Judicial Affairs and adjudicated using the preponderance of the evidence standard.
-If the act of domestic violence is sexually based, it may fall under the institution's Sexual Misconduct Procedure and if so, would be referred to the Title IX Coordinator and adjudicated under the institution's Sexual Misconduct and Civil Rights Grievance and Investigation Procedures using the to preserve evidence; Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate; Institution will provide a "No trespass" (PNG) and/or a "No Contact" directive to accused party preponderance of the evidence standard.
-7. if deemed appropriate Institution will provide student victims with financial related services.
+- Institution will assess immediate safety needs of complainant; - Institution will assist complainant with contacting local police if complainant requests AND provide complainant with contact information for local police department; - Institution will provide written instructions on how to apply for Protective Order - Institution will provide written information to complainant on how to preserve evidence; - Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate; - Institution will provide a "No trespass" (PNG) and/or a "No Contact" directive to accused party if deemed appropriate - Institution will provide student victims with financial related services.